SumiSastri/typescript-with-react/README.md

 - 2016-2020 continuous updates small incremental changes each year

 # Typescript overview
-Typescript, is an open-source library created by Microsoft.
+Typescript, is an open-source library created by Anders Hejlsberg for Microsoft.
 It is a superset of JavaScript that allows static typing.
 It is what C++ is to C. Browsers do not compile Typescript, so it requires a transpiler (compiler) to convert back into JavaScript.
 Based on the dotnet system and is closely related to object oriented programming languages.

 Problems that TypeScript solves - as it is statically typed it reduces errors (bugs) as types are checked automatically preventing the accidental assignment of invalid values.
 It is easier to maintain in the long-term as it handles.

 - Corrects type coercian of disparite types in compile time
-- Bugs caught early in compile type not when it is too late in runtime
+- Bugs caught early in compile type not when it is too late (in runtime)
 - Dynamic typing changed to static typing
 - Scope clarity of variables in functions/ methods
 - Support for more types - enums, tuples
 - Better structure of code base
-- Compatible with node, react, angular and multiple libraries
 - Transpiles ECMA-6 onwards back to js for cross-browser rendering
+- Cross platform - client and server side/ across different libraries

 Documentation
  [https://www.typescriptlang.org/docs/handbook/basic-types.html]